Do you want to introduce a new device type quickly?

 - A specific driver can have multiple implementations depending on network element vendor, model and firmware

-- Each driver has a definition with the required parameters that the driver need in order to execute
+- Each driver has a definition with the required parameters that the driver needs in order to execute

 - Each execution is logged as a transaction